vschagen/mtk-eip93/README.md

 		interrupts = <GIC_SHARED 19 IRQ_TYPE_LEVEL_HIGH>;
 	};

-The 999-patch is to add the mtk-eip93 to the Kconfig / Make files in the drivers/crypto folder Add the crypto/mtk-eip93 folder to the linux drivers
+The 999-patches is to add the mtk-eip93 to the Kconfig / Make files in the drivers/crypto folder Add the crypto/mtk-eip93 folder to the linux drivers

 OR:

-add the 999-patch to the OpenWrt /target/linux/ramips/patch-5.10 folder and the crypto/mtk-eip93 folder to the /target/linux/files/drivers folder
+add the 999-patches to the OpenWrt /target/linux/ramips/patch-5.10 or 5.15 folder and the crypto/mtk-eip93 folder to the /target/linux/files/drivers folder

-Pending upstream merger.